abdkeb/MazeRunnerRobot/MotorSensor/README.md

-How to check dual sensors:
+How to check three sensors:
 Connections for Sensor 1:
   VCC to 3.3V
   GND to GND